jmdaweb/NVDARemoteServer/readme.md

 3. Run the script: sudo ./build.sh
 4. Install the package: sudo dpkg -i NVDARemoteServer.deb

-To uninstall it, run dpkg --purge nvda-remote-server
+To uninstall it, run sudo dpkg --purge nvda-remote-server

-To uninstall it keeping the configuration files, run dpkg --remove nvda-remote-server
+To uninstall it keeping the configuration files, run sudo dpkg --remove nvda-remote-server

 ###Building for Centos and RHL based distributions

 You must choose between Centos 6 (RHL6 folder) or Centos 7 (RHL 7).
 Follow the instructions included in that folders.
 Finally, install the package using rpm: rpm -U NVDARemoteServer.rpm

-To uninstall it, run rpm -e NVDARemoteServer
+To uninstall it, run sudo rpm -e NVDARemoteServer

 ###Building for Mac Os x